 Once you’ve created Terms & Conditions, any of the fields can be updated, which will automatically create a new version of the content.
 All versions can be found in the Versioning tab.
 Any time a new version is created and published, all users must re-accept the Terms & Conditions upon the next log into the platform.

 Versions are at global language level.
-If you update a policy in any language, a new version is created for all languages.
-Users will have to re-accept the policy, regardless of their platform language.
-Therefore, if you’re managing a policy that is published in multiple languages, you should update any necessary fields in ALL languages before pressing Save Changes and creating a new version.
+If you update Terms and Conditions in any language, a new version is created for all languages.
+Users will have to re-accept the Terms and Conditions, regardless of their platform language.
+Therefore, if you’re managing Terms and Conditions that is published in multiple languages, you should update any necessary fields in ALL languages before pressing Save Changes and creating a new version.

-In the Versioning tab when editing a policy, use the sliding bar in the area at the top of the page to see all of the available versions and switch between which version you want to view.
+In the Versioning tab when editing Terms and Conditions, use the sliding bar in the area at the top of the page to see all of the available versions and switch between which version you want to view.
 For each currently viewed version, you will see the version name, who published that version and the date and time of publication.

 Below, you will see the full Terms & Conditions version, including all acceptance messages, title, and text.
-To change in which language you’re viewing the version, use the Language dropdown menu in the top right corner of the policy.
+To change in which language you’re viewing the version, use the Language dropdown menu in the top right corner of the Terms and Conditions.